-- Annual gift tax-exemption — Investors can gift up to $14,000 in cash or other assets to as many people as they wish every year, completely tax-free.
+Annual gift tax exemption — the Internal Revenue Code allows individuals to gift up to $15,000 each (in 2020) to an unlimited number of recipients per calendar year.
+This “annual gift exclusion” amount is indexed to inflation (subject to $1,000 increments).
+Therefore, investors can gift cash or other assets, up to the annual gift exclusion amount, to as many people as they wish every year, completely tax-free.
 This is effective for proactive distribution of an estate.

 After the correct structure is in place and the investments have been optimally allocated, active portfolio management can then add value.
 For example, investors have the opportunity to “harvest” losses by selling investments that have declined in value and either reinvesting in a similar but not identical investment or holding in cash and buying back the same investment in 31 days.
 Doing this allows investors to either offset other capital gains, or reduce taxable income up to $3,000 per year.
 Investors should also pay close attention to mutual fund distributions and if it makes economic sense, trade away from funds temporarily that have declared large capital gain distributions.
 As valuable as tax-related guidance is to any investor, it’s essential to keep primary financial goals in perspective.
 Although tax impact is important, investment decisions still need to be based on financial merit and potential.